Does Your Home Need Foundation Lifting?

 In a nutshell, foundation stabilization involves stabilizing the foundation and lifting it to “maximum practical level,” an industry term that means we’ll raise the foundation as much as possible without causing damage.
 When it’s necessary, the importance of foundation stabilization cannot be overstated, as it ensures your home’s structural integrity.

 Why Your Home Might Need Foundation Lifting – What Is Differential Foundation Settlement?

 Simply put, differential settlement is when part of a foundation sinks or settles into the ground while other parts remain at their original elevation or are not as severe in settlement.
-See the infographic below for a visual representation of this:

 Differential settlement creates an uneven load-bearing situation that can lead to significant structural damage if it isn’t corrected via foundation stabilization.
 Therefore, as soon as differential settlement is noticed, it needs to be addressed promptly.

 If you notice any of the following signs of differential settlement (or anything else that seems suspicious), contact an experienced foundation repair contractor right away for an inspection.
 They will determine the best course of action to ensure your home remains structurally sound:

 - Doors and windows that no longer open and close properly